Judge allows Palin’s son therapeutic court for proceedings

-ANCHORAGE, Alaska (AP) — The eldest son of former Republican vice presidential candidate Sarah Palin will go through Alaska’s therapeutic court system in a criminal case accusing him of assaulting his father last year.
+ANCHORAGE, Alaska (AP) — The eldest son of former Republican vice presidential candidate Sarah Palin will go through Alaska’s therapeutic court system in a criminal case accusing him of assaulting his father last year at the family home.

-State District Judge David Wallace approved 29-year-old Track Palin’s request to formally transfer his case to Veterans Court from Palmer Superior Court.
+State District Judge David Wallace on Tuesday approved Track Palin’s request to formally transfer his case to Veterans Court, which gives eligible veterans the option of enrolling in mental health treatment programs instead of a traditional sentence.

-At Tuesday’s hearing, the judge also barred the media from using cameras or other recording devices during that proceeding after Track Palin’s attorney filed a motion seeking to prohibit or limit media access.
+The judge also barred the media from using cameras or other recording devices during that proceeding after Track Palin’s attorney filed a motion seeking to prohibit or limit media access.
 Wallace said he will formally rule on the matter later.

-Media attorney John McKay is representing The Associated Press and other news outlets in the matter.
+Media attorney John McKay is representing The Associated Press and Anchorage TV stations KTUU and KTVA in the matter.
 His request to allow media camera use Tuesday was denied.

 Most Read Nation & World Stories